Saddamism

 Saddamism has often been described as an authoritarian and totalitarian ideology that aimed to control all aspects of Iraqi life, and has been accused by critics of incorporating "Sunni Arab nationalism, confused Stalinism, and fascist zeal for the fatherland and its leader", as well as enabling Saddam to generate a cult of personality revolving around him.
 However, the applicability of these labels has been contested.
-Saddamism's right-wing nature contributed to the inter-Ba'athist rivalry with the left-wing neo-Ba'athists and the Assad family who held power in Ba'athist Syria.
+Saddamism's far-right nature contributed to the inter-Ba'athist rivalry with the far-left neo-Ba'athists and the Assad family who held power in Ba'athist Syria.

 Etymology

 The term "Saddamism" (Saddamiyyah) was coined by the Iraqi media, embodying Saddam Hussein's special leadership qualities and the strong connections between him and the people.

 Tenets

 Ba'athism

 Saddam Hussein based his political views and ideology upon the views of Michel Aflaq, Ba'athism's key founder.
 Saddam Hussein was also an avid reader of topics on moral and material forces in international politics.
 Saddam Hussein's government was critical of orthodox Marxism and opposed the Marxist concepts of class conflict, dictatorship of the proletariat, and atheism, as well the Marxist-Leninist claim that non-Marxist-Leninist parties are automatically bourgeois in nature – claiming that the Ba'ath Party is a popular revolutionary movement and that as such the people rejected petit bourgeois politics.

 Saddam Hussein claimed that the Arab nation did not have the class structure of that of other nations and that class division was more along national lines between Arabs and non-Arabs than within the Arab community.
-However he spoke fondly of Lenin and commended him for giving Russian Marxism a uniquely Russian specificity that Marx alone was incapable of doing.
+However, he spoke fondly of Lenin and commended him for giving Russian Marxism a uniquely Russian specificity that Marx alone was incapable of doing.
 He also expressed admiration for other communist leaders, such as Fidel Castro, Ho Chi Minh, and Josip Broz Tito due to their spirit of asserting national independence rather than their communism.